Best practices for Autoscale

 Considerations for scaling when multiple rules are configured in a profile

 There are cases where you may have to set multiple rules in a profile.
-The following set of autoscale rules are used by services use when multiple rules are set.
+The following autoscale rules are used by the autoscale engine when multiple rules are set.

 To illustrate, assume that you have the following four autoscale rules: